dnata and Toll Deliver Air Cargo Expertise to Western Sydney International

 Toll Group’s experience in developing state-of-the-art capabilities will also be invaluable in developing Australia’s newest freight hub.

-Western Sydney International will capitalize on the growing demand for Australia’s fresh produce abroad and create opportunities to export temperature-sensitive and perishable products.
+Western Sydney International will capitalise on the growing demand for Australia’s fresh produce abroad and create opportunities to export temperature-sensitive and perishable products.